 Your job will require you to have strength and stamina to perform it optimally.
 You will find yourself in strange positions, sometimes for prolonged periods.
 You’ll also be expected to work in rain, snow, sleet, hail, wind, and other weather-related conditions.
 Your color vision needs to be excellent: You’ll need to be able to determine the colors of wires, otherwise there could be devastating consequences.
 If you think you’re up to the task, then read on about how to become a lineman.

 There are a few different ways to start working as a lineman, and a four-year college degree is not one of them.
 If you’re considering becoming a lineman, especially as an apprentice, then here is what you’ll first need to do:

 Find a local electrician program.
 Once you’ve placed check marks next to the above list, here are your next steps and their accompanying information:

 Experience through military training is also an acceptable path toward becoming a lineman.
 The work you’ll do has the potential to be dangerous, so it’s important to follow all the safety protocol you’ll learn.
 Depending on your employer, there may be a continuing education component to your job.

 As a lineman, you can expect to work irregular and weekend hours.
-If there’s a storm and power goes out, then you’re called into action to restore that power.
+If there’s a storm and power goes out, you may be called into action to restore that power.

-If you’re a lineman working as a power line installer and repairer, expect a median annual salary of close to $69K, with entry level at $38K.
-With a few years under your sleeve, salaries move close to $100K.
+According to the Bureau of Labor Statistics, linemen working as a power line installer and repairer can expect an average annual wage of close to $79,060, with entry level workers earning $46,200.
+With a few years under your sleeve, pay can increase close to $99,000.